Silver Spring and Rockville Protective Order Lawyers in Moco

 The most obvious negative implication is that in most cases you will have to leave your home immediately or better said you cannot return home from the courthouse.
 In addition to having to leave your home, you may also have limited access to your children (if you have children), but you are also likely to lose access to the crucial information and documents that are stored in your computer or hard copies at home.
 And these are often the same relevant and important documents that you will need to defend yourself against accusations or to prosecute a case against your spouse in your divorce and child custody cases.
 If you lose your protective order hearing, substantial amount of time, energy, and money will have to be spent to reacquire those items, if at all possible.
 Our Montgomery County protective order lawyer understands how this process works, how it may impact your life, and will provide you with stellar representation at your Final Protective Order hearing.

 One of the worst consequences of having a Final Protective Order entered against you is that any violation of the FPO is a crime punishable by up to 6 months in jail.
 And the beneficiaries and the recipients of a FPO could file an Application for Statement of Charges to bring criminal charges against you subject to the prosecutor’s discretion if there are even minor and/or technical violation of a protective order.
-Your Final Protective Order hearing is important; I highly recommend that you are well represented by our experienced Bethesda protective order lawyers in Moco who will put in the time to effectively handle a high-stake trial in short notice, particularly if the negative consequences could further affect your employment, security clearance, etc.
+Your Final Protective Order hearing is important; I highly recommend that you are well represented by our experienced protective order lawyers in Moco who will put in the time to effectively handle a high-stake trial in short notice, particularly if the negative consequences could further affect your employment, security clearance, etc.

 Burden of Proof in Final Protective Order Hearings